ChYuvaSathwik/SQL-Job-Market-Analysis/README.md

 # 📊 SQL Job Market Analysis using MySQL

+A beginner-friendly SQL project that analyzes job posting data using MySQL and answers **30 real-world business questions** related to hiring trends, salaries, companies, and technical skills.

+---

-## 🚀 Project Overview
+# 🚀 Project Overview

 The SQL Job Market Analysis project is designed to analyze job posting data using MySQL and answer real-world business questions through SQL queries.

-The project focuses on understanding hiring trends, salary distribution, required technical skills, and company hiring patterns by working with a relational database consisting of fact and dimension tables.
+The project focuses on understanding hiring trends, salary distribution, company hiring patterns, and the most in-demand technical skills by working with a relational database consisting of Fact and Dimension tables.

+As part of this project, I solved **30 real-world business questions** using SQL concepts such as JOINs, GROUP BY, HAVING, Aggregate Functions, and Sorting.

 This project demonstrates practical SQL skills commonly used by Data Analysts, Business Analysts, and SQL Developers.